May 6 - Heartfelt History™

 Image via LOC, no known restrictions

-On May 6, 1912, the $150,000,000 estate (worth billions today) of John Astor (left), who passed away on the Titanic, was probated to his twenty-year-old son, Vincent (right).
+On May 6, 1912, the $150,000,000 estate (worth billions today) of John Jacob Astor IV (left), who passed away on the Titanic, was probated to his twenty-year-old son, Vincent (right).
+While he inherited a “robber baron” reputation along with the fortune, Vincent chose a different path; he used his inheritance to fund social reforms in New York and eventually sold much of the family’s slum-like real estate holdings to improve housing conditions for the city’s poor.

 via Wikimedia Commons, public domain

-Image of the 39 mile Stane Street in Roman Britain via Wikimedia Commons, public domain
+Image of the 39-mile Stane Street in Roman Britain via Wikimedia Commons, public domain

 Image via LOC, no known restrictions